hewtungyuen/url-shortener/README.md

 4. Once the backend and frontend servers are running, visit http://localhost:3000

+Alternatively, to run the app using Docker, run the command `docker-compose up`

 ### Deployment
 I used https://railway.app/ to host a MySQL database instance and the NestJS backend, and https://vercel.com/ to host the ReactJS frontend.